sergiu19996/MotoCross-Mania/README.md

 # Deployment

-**the site was deployed to GitHub pages.The steps deploy are as follows:
+  -The site was deployed to GitHub pages.The steps deploy are as follows:

-  -in the GitHub repositoryy,navigate to the Settings tab -From the source section drop-down menu select Master branch -once the master branch has been selected the page provided the ling to the completed website** -I started off by creating a local git repo with teh command git init
+  -In the GitHub repositoryy,navigate to the Settings tab

+  -From the source section drop-down menu select Master branch

+  -Once the master branch has been selected the page provided the ling to the completed website

+  -I started off by creating a local git repo with teh command git init
   -then at regular points I added new changes with teh command